NicholasSynovic/tool_arxiv-db/README.md

 ## How to Install

-This code was tested to run on x86-64 Linux
+This code was tested to run on x86-64 Linux.

 ### Dependencies